angelocarlotto/todolist42v1app/speckit.specify.md

        - Status (To Do, In Progress, Done)
        - Optional tags
        - Criticality (e.g., Low, Medium, High)
+       - Public share settings (share ID, expiration, max views, view count, edit permission)
    - Users can move tasks between statuses.
    - Tasks are associated with the user and tenant.
+   - Real-time synchronization: When a user updates a task, all other logged-in screens (same user or tenant) reflect the changes immediately via SignalR.

 3. **Task Views & Filtering**
    - Users can view tasks by status (To Do, In Progress, Done).